ashleydavis/photosphere/README.md

-# Photosphere monorepo extended
+# Photosphere

-This is the official ongoing monorepo for Photosphere, an application for managing your photos (videos coming later).
+This is the official ongoing monorepo for Photosphere, a cross-platform application for managing your photos (videos coming later).

 Photosphere is designed to be easy to host for yourself.
 Host the web page, supply an AWS S3 bucket (other storage providers coming later), and you are ready to go.